Badminton player in action

 Condo Gym VARIABLE Included Residence (Indoor)

-Futsal HIGH 20 - 40 RM Futsal Centers
+Futsal HIGH 20 - 40 RM Futsal Centres

 Yoga Studio MODERATE 50 - 80 RM Dedicated studio